PeterLuschny/table/README.md

 # The objectives of this library

-The library aims to provide the ~100 most interesting integer triangles listed in the OEIS.
+* The library aims to provide the ~100 most interesting integer triangles listed in the OEIS.

+* In addition, it provides a dozen methods for manipulating the triangles.

 # Installation